mate-academy/react_phone-catalog/README.md

 # Reflection

-It was amazing and challenging expririence with creating single-page responsive app using whole bunch of interesting technologies, described above.
-I create my first custom hook for slider and understand what is closure.
-I shared the the ref between components from the bottom of my heart.
-Understand the power of react-router and URLParams.
+It was amazing and challenging expirience with creating single-page responsive app using whole bunch of interesting technologies, described above.
+I created my first custom hook for slider and understand what is closure.
+I shared the ref between components from the bottom of my heart.
+Understood the power of react-router and URLParams.
 Takled with sliders and paginagation.
+As a backend I made a simple node js api which returns the same data every time, and deployed it on Debian.
 When I have free time I will rewrite it with Redux.
 Thank you for watching 👨‍🦲